-You don’t have to use a wooden or ceramic spoon for honey: any type of spoon is fine.
-The rumour that using a metal spoon will spoil them is a myth.
+No, you do not have to use a wooden or ceramic spoon for honey: any type of spoon is fine.
+The rumor that using a metal spoon will spoil them is a myth.

-People usually suggest not to use a metal spoon as it has an acidic pH and may react with a metallic surface.
-It’s assumed that this reaction may damage and reduce honey’s healing properties.
+People usually suggest not using a metal spoon as it has an acidic pH and may react with a metallic surface.
+It’s assumed that this reaction may damage and reduce its healing properties.

 Frankly, most beekeepers and professionals know that using a metal spoon is acceptable.
-You’re simply scooping the honey out and thus the metal will only be in contact for a short period of time.
+You are simply scooping it out and thus the metal will only be in contact for a short period of time.
 This has negligible effects.
-However, it’s not advised to leave a metal spoon in a jar overnight.
+However, it is not advised to leave a metal spoon in a jar overnight.